Want to show your cat?

 CFSA Cat Shows

 All CFSA shows follow the same awards format starting with a nomination line up to determine the top 4 Males, Females, Neuters and Kittens.
 This is followed by a Best In Show line up consisting of those top 16 cats at the end of the show.
-These cats are registered breeds that will compete for Cat of the Day.
+These cats are registered breeds that will compete for Cat of the Day and the Best of Breed Divisions.
 In between those line ups there may be side classes for the best Veterans, Triple Supremes, Super Pet, as well as a line up to determine the Domestic Pet of the Day.
 Breed Groups may have other unofficial line ups specific to the breeds they promote.
 These do not count for any points and do not offer any titles.

 KZNCC (KwaZulu Natal Cat Club) and SOPA (Siamese, Oriental and Peterbald Alliance) are CFSA affiliated clubs/breed groups that are able to hold all breeds cat shows under CFSA Affiliation.
 You will receive your entry forms via email about 4 – 5 weeks prior to a show. if you are signed up to our mailing list, or you can download them off the CFSA or KZNCC websites.